-With a population mainly of Negroes and Indians with some Chinese, the Indians supported the Socialist People’s National congress while the Africans backed the communist inspired People’s National congress.
+With a population from various ethic backgrounds.
+The Indians supported the Socialist People’s National congress while the Africans backed the communist inspired People’s National congress.
 Despite underlying tension the situation remained calm during the battalion four-month tour.

 Service on operations in Malaysia and surrounding waters was recognised by the institution of a separate campaign clasp 'Malay Peninsula' for the General Service Medal.